skyzyx/resume/resumes/ryanparman-cloud-devops-sre.md

 * Collaborated with the [AWS Elastic Beanstalk] team to provide PHP support for the platform, which launched in March 2012.

-* Played a key role in the creation and development of the [AWS SDK for PHP v2], incorporating significant changes in the PHP language and community since CloudFusion was first written in 2005.
+* Played a key role in the creation and development of the [AWS SDK for PHP] v2, incorporating significant changes in the PHP language and community since CloudFusion was first written in 2005.

 * Collaborated with the AWS Design team on the [AWS Management Console], to build a robust and user-friendly console.
 Led one of the first teams to provide reusable UI building blocks at AWS.

-* Focusing on Amazon’s _Customer Obsession_ leadership principle, I successfully pushed for being better stewards of our community:
+* Focusing on Amazon’s _Customer Obsession_ leadership principle, I successfully pushed for being better stewards of our community.
+Included increased transparency, better communication, and improved tooling for developers. [[Examples](#)]

-  * an SDK for both web browsers and Node.js
-  * publishing AWS SDKs on GitHub; open-sourcing SDKs with the Apache 2.0 license
-  * development of non-secret SDK improvements to happen in the open
-  * the underlying AWS service models became exposed to end-users
-  * the creation of <https://github.com/awslabs> to exist as a place for _unofficial_ AWS projects
-  * "waiter" functions that are now commonplace in the AWS SDKs and AWS CLI
-  * AWS development blogs and Twitter accounts
-  * the ability for AWS employees to answer questions on StackOverflow

-* **Technology skills:** [PHP], [Git], [Subversion], [XSLT], [AWS SDKs], [AWS Elastic Beanstalk], API modeling, code generation.

-> [!NOTE]
-> Older roles are truncated for brevity.
-If interested, details can be found [on GitHub](https://github.com/skyzyx/resume/blob/master/ryanparman-previously.md).

 ## Projects